essentialkaos/knf-spec/README.md

   b: 2
 ```

-#### Case sensitivity

-Section and property names ARE NOT case sensitive.

 #### Comments

 Number sign (`#`) at the beginning of the line indicate a comment.
 Comment lines are ignored.